 In 2017, all schools involved in this program collected a fantastic 4071.5 kg of batteries.
 Your amazing efforts have really made a difference to waste and saved precious materials, energy and water, as well as preventing the hazardous materials in batteries from contaminating our planet.

 The three schools who collected the most batteries during 2017 are:

 1. Sorrento Primary School with 386 kg

 The school who jumped up the league table in term 4.

 Wanneroo Primary School with 62.5 kg

-Click here (PDF 64kb) to see how many batteries your school has collected so far.
+Click here (PDF 64kb) to see how many batteries your school has collected in 2017.